 Our estimated individual and family health insurance plan membership has declined substantially since the implementation of health care reform.
-Our revenue has been, and will continue to be, adversely impacted if our membership does not grow.
-We receive revenue from commissions health insurance carriers pay to us for health insurance plans sold through our ecommerce platform.
+Historically our revenue has been adversely impacted if our membership declines.
+We receive revenue from commissions health insurance carriers pay to us for health insurance plans sold through us.
 When one of these plans is canceled, or if we otherwise do not remain the agent on the policy, we no longer receive the related commission revenue.
 Our members may choose to discontinue their health insurance plans for a variety of reasons.
 For example, our members may replace a health insurance policy purchased through us with a health insurance policy provided by a new or existing employer or may determine that they can no longer afford health insurance.
-They may also determine that they do not like the benefits and physician network covered under the plan.
-In addition, our members may choose to purchase new plans through other sources or use a different agent, if, for example, they are not satisfied with our customer service or the health insurance plans that we offer.
+In addition, our members may choose to purchase new plans through other sources or use a different agent.
 Consumers may also purchase health insurance plans directly from government-run health insurance exchanges, including as a result of the requirement that subsidy-eligible individuals must purchase qualified health plans through government-run health insurance exchanges to be able to receive a subsidy under health care reform, and we would not remain the agent on the policy.
 Health insurance carriers have in the past and may in the future terminate health insurance plans purchased and held by our members.
-A significant number of our individual and family health insurance plan members experienced termination of their plans so that the plans are not effective in 2017.
+A significant number of our individual and family health insurance plan members experienced termination of their plans so that the plans were not effective in 2017.
+Similarly, a significant number of our individual and family health insurance plan members experienced termination of their plans so that the plans would no longer be effective in 2018.
 If we are not successful in transferring members covered under a terminated plan to another policy that we offer, we will lose these members and associated commission revenue.
 Our cost of acquiring a new member is substantially greater than the cost involved in maintaining our relationship with an existing member.
 If we are not able to successfully retain existing members and limit member turnover, our revenue and operating margins will be adversely impacted and our business, operating results and financial condition would be harmed.
 In addition, the Medicare-related commission rates that we receive may be higher in the first calendar year of a policy if the policy is the first Medicare-related policy issued to the member.
 The individual and family commission rates that we receive are typically higher in the first twelve months of a policy.
 After the first twelve months, they generally decline significantly.
 As a result, if we do not add a sufficient number of members on new plans, our revenue will be negatively impacted.